sanity-io/plugin-kit/README.md

 ### What it is _not_

-`verify-package` is _not_ a codemod tool (yet).
+`verify-package` is _not_ a codemod tool.
 It will only check files and recommended settings: it will not change any files.

+Consider using `npx @sanity/plugin-kit inject` if you want to add recommended V3 plugin configuration automatically.
+See the [Inject docs](#inject-config-into-existing-package) for more on this.

 ### Upgrading a v2 plugin